Skip to main content

 • Stage with intent: Treat sterile glove packs as controlled materials.
 Keep outer packaging out of the ISO 5 field; open inner layers only at point-of-use to reduce exposure time.

 • Donning without particle events: Avoid snapping gloves.
-Seat the straight cuff smoothly and confirm overlap at the sleeve interface.
+Seat the cuff smoothly and confirm overlap at the sleeve interface.
 Re-check after interventions that involve reach or rotation.

 • Double-donning: Where risk is higher (extended interventions, frequent surface contact), define an underglove/outer-glove model with clear outer-glove change triggers.